keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

 ![puzzle-cube-000](/img/puzzle-cube-000.png)

 I wrote this code as an exercise in procedurally generating 3D-printable objects.
-The algorithm produces six pieces that fit together to form a cube.
-Since the puzzle is randomly generated, the user is not aware of the solution.
-This means that even the puzzle's creator can have the satisfaction of solving it for themselves!
+The algorithm creates six pieces that fit together to form a cube.
+Since the puzzle is randomly generated, even the puzzle's creator can have the satisfaction of solving it for themselves!

 ## The algorithm